Endres-group/Random_Turing_networks/README.md

 ![Images taken from the paper.](images/git_hub_cover.jpg)

 #### This repository contains notebooks and Python scripts used to generate figures 2-8 in the following [paper](). <br>
-#### The code was developed by Dr. Robert Endres' group at Imperial College London.
+#### The code was developed by Prof. Dr. Robert Endres' group at Imperial College London.

 ***